aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 And iiiiiiiiiit's... not going well.

-Our problem is the controls, that are browser dependant.
-So not only our audio player looks awful, but it accepts different shades of awfulness depending on the browser.
+Our problem is the controls, which are browser-dependent.
+So, not only does our audio player look awful, but it also embraces different shades of awfulness depending on the browser

 On Firefox: